CallMeAtomfried/markov.js/README.md

 ```

 To define an end flag but not a start flag, set the start flag to `null`

+Depending on what you have trained, you will receive either a string or an array.

 ## Corpus moderation